What qualifications does Woodlands look for in a prospective SALT camper?

 Where will I be staying?

-You will be sleeping in the SALT chalet: a cabin where you, the other SALT campers, and your SALT counselors will be making home for your three weeks with us.
+You will be sleeping in the NEXT Apartments: an apartment where you, the other SALT campers, and your SALT counselors will be making home for your three weeks with us.

 May I go home during the weekends of my stay?
 May my parents or friends come here to visit?